The “Own Your Racist” Challenge #OYRchallenge

 - Recognize oppressive methodology, no matter who attempts it – these 4 indicators may help: Insult, Deny, Threaten, and Attack (these are all a part of the verbal cues).
 Find them in yourself first, and then you will recognize these tactics in others.

-- Act with a sound, still mind.
+- Clear your mind.
 If you become flustered, BREATHE, SING, or whatever you have to do to get back on track.
-It may seem crazy to the offender or allow them to feel momentarily “uber” empowered, but the whopper you will deliver will soon change that.
+It may seem crazy to the offender or allow them to feel momentarily “uber” empowered.
+Your response or no response will soon change that.

 - Most importantly, never, ever take your failure to control any situation as defeat.
 Remember, you were trained how to be powerless (regardless of how much Black literature you read or education).
 Regroup and fortify yourself for the next encounter, and you will recognize more of them as you learn to live as a citizen, instead of props in someone else’s theater.